Gaeus/Stargate2Skipgate/README.md

 drag & drop into the mods subfolder of your Rimworld install, once in game, load after "Stargates!"

-received usage authorization for the textures
+received usage authorization for the textures, see official modpage in description